Alex-Pennington/graybeard-odoo-suite/DEPLOYMENT_GUIDE.md

 ## Overview

-This document provides comprehensive deployment instructions for all Graybeard Odoo modules and applications.
+This document provides comprehensive deployment instructions for all Greybeard Odoo modules and applications.
 These components were battle-tested in production managing delivery and manufacturing operations with significant scale.

 **Total Components:** 5 (3 Odoo modules + 2 Flask applications)